metegenez/Mouse-Dynamics-Challenge/README.md

 BALABIT MOUSE CHALLENGE DATA SET
 ================================

+## Added on FORK

+- External Imposters
+External imposter sessions added by gathering data from individuals that are not in the training or testing files.
+Thus, we increase the validation strentgth for proposed algorithms.
+- Update on PublicLabels.csv file.

 This repository contains the **[Balabit Mouse Dynamics Challenge][balabit]** data set which includes timing and positioning information of mouse pointers.
 It can be used for evaluating the performance of behavioral biometric algorithms based on mouse dynamics for user authentication/identification purposes.
 We make the data set accessible to researchers and experts in the fields of IT security and data science with the hope of contributing to research and providing a benchmark data set.
 The data set was first made public during a data science competition on [datapallet.io][datapallet].
 The files and descriptions in this repository originate from the challenge itself.